 When you’re shopping, it’s about looking past the size tag and focusing on the details that matter.
 We’re talking about specific fabrics that handle sweat, construction that allows for a full swing, and a cut that’s actually designed for a big and tall body.
 It’s not just about finding something that fits; it’s about finding something that performs.
 Think about features like moisture-wicking technology to keep you dry, stretch materials for unrestricted movement, and even UV protection for long days in the sun.
 These aren't just nice-to-haves; they are essential for comfort and confidence on the course.

-Stay Cool with Moisture-Wicking Fabric
+Prioritize Moisture-Wicking Fabric

 Nothing ruins a good round faster than feeling sticky and overheated.
 That’s where moisture-wicking fabric comes in.
 Instead of absorbing sweat like a standard cotton polo, these technical materials pull moisture away from your skin and move it to the fabric's surface, where it can evaporate quickly.
 This process helps regulate your body temperature, keeping you cooler and drier from the first tee to the final putt.
 When you’re looking at shirt descriptions, keep an eye out for polyester blends or fabrics specifically labeled as having moisture-wicking properties.
 It’s a small detail that makes a huge difference in your overall comfort on a hot day.

-Get a Full Range of Motion with Stretch
+Ensure a Full Swing with Stretch Fabric

 Your golf swing is a powerful, athletic motion, and your shirt shouldn’t hold you back.
 A shirt without enough give can feel tight across the shoulders and back, restricting your follow-through.
 Look for golf shirts made with stretch fabrics, which usually means a blend of polyester and a small percentage of spandex or elastane.
 This added stretch allows the shirt to move with you, providing a full range of motion without pulling or bunching up.
 For bigger guys, this is especially important for preventing that constricted feeling in the chest and upper arms, letting you swing freely and with confidence.